tovouk/reactnd-project-myreads-starter/README.md

 ## TLDR

-Run npm install, then npm start to run this project
+Run npm install, then npm start to run this project at the project root level (ie /reactnd-project-myreads-starter if cloned directly)